andrew/ultimate-awesome/README.md

 - [Awesome-Deep-Multi-View-Clustering](https://github.com/jinjiaqi1998/Awesome-Deep-Multi-View-Clustering) - Awesome Deep Multi-View Clustering is a collection of SOTA, novel deep multi-view clustering methods (papers and codes).
 - [awesome-tjsse-project](https://github.com/jwyjohn/awesome-tjsse-project) - 收集的同济软院的项目目录。.
 - [awesome-practice-projects](https://github.com/labex-labs/awesome-practice-projects) - Guided programming projects for practical skill building by LabEx.
+- [awesome-lunchmoney](https://github.com/lunch-money/awesome-lunchmoney) - A curated list of Lunch Money resources for developers.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-generative-ui](https://github.com/narrowin/awesome-generative-ui) - A curated list of resources for AI-generated user interfaces — systems where LLMs dynamically create, compose, and render UI components.